heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 { Red Candle, Blue Skateboard } U { Red Candle, Green Umbrella } == { Red Candle, Blue Skateboard, Green Umbrella }
 ```

-Cool.
 Using this knowledge, let's try to construct our own shopping cart that automatically resolves conflicts.

 (Unfortunately Amazon has a leg up on our startup.
 Their programmers have figured out a way to add multiple instances of a single item into the cart.
 Users on our website can only add one "Red Candle"" to their shopping cart.
 This is due to a fundamental limitation in the type of CRDT I chose to exemplify.
 It's quite possible to have a fully functional cart.
 Take a look at LWW-Sets.)